 Un Mensaje A Mis Padres by Lucio Arellano (he/him)

 The Letter by Aster Gilbert (she/they)

 This four-film program looks at ways in which the maker processes a range of experiences.
-Exploring meditative meanderings in both physical and gaming worlds to more diaristic modes of past traumas and letters for a more inclusive future.
-Although this program touches on heavy topics from complex relationships to sexual trauma, pain, and loss the program is full of rich colors, textures, sincerity, as well as playful and humorous at times.
+Exploring meditative meanderings in both physical and digital worlds to more diaristic modes of past traumas and letters for a more inclusive future.
+Although this program touches on heavy topics from complex relationships to sexual trauma, the program is full of rich colors, textures, sincerity, as well as playful and humorous at times.

 Britany Gunderson’s film, Background Material (2019) offers a look into a mother/daughter relationship analyzed through textile materials and careful consideration of movement within the 16 mm frame.